Sort Articles by: Date Article Title Author

 YEGHISHE CHARENTS - YERVAND KOCHAR

-By: Davit Gasparyan Doctor in Philology, Institute of History, National Academy of Sciences, grakanagetgasparyan@mail.ru
+By: Davit Gasparyan Doctor of Philological Sciences, Professor Institute of History, NAS of the RA, grakanagetgasparyan@mail.ru

 The article is dedicated to the creative and human relations of two genius artists, poet and novelist Yeghishe Charents and painter and sculptor Yervand Kochar.
 Charents’ 125th anniversary of birth was celebrated in 2022, and Kochar’s will be celebrated this year, in 2024.